 LESS IS MORE

-In the Condensed work I start from a photograph or a scan and digitally condense the file to its minimum both vertically and horizontally before reconstructing and intersecting layers of information.
+In the Condensed work I start from a photograph or a scan and digitally condense the file to a single row of picture elements in both vertical and horizontal axies before reconstructing and intersecting the layers of information.

-The earlier Cross Sections group is somewhat related to Condensed, but rather than reducing the whole file, a minimal selection is made in each direction.
+The earlier Cross Sections group is somewhat related to Condensed, but rather than reducing the whole file, a single row of picture elements is selected from the x and y axies and then repeatedly recombined.

 In the Composites, I make scans of similar objects or various sides of the same object, and then sysematically delete most of the information from each before combining up to eight files.